fabric/fabric/docs/usage/execution.rst

     $ fab deploy:app

 But wait!
-A data migration has gone awry on the DB servers.
+A data migration has gone away on the DB servers.
 Let's fix up our migration code in our source repo, and deploy just the DB boxes again::

     $ fab deploy:db